[Official] teamLab Planets TOKYO, Toyosu

 Please consider using other public transportation methods to visit.

-During the period from February 1st to March 7th, the following exhibitions will be unavailable for viewing due to scheduled maintenance:
+The following artworks will be unavailable due to scheduled maintenance:

 Informations sur le Lieu